 Copyright © All rights reserved.

-Through the Lens: The Photography of John Lanterman
+A Lens to the Landscape: The Photography of John Lanterman

 John has a solo exhibit at the Tread of the Pioneers Museum in downtown Steamboat Springs from August 1st, 2020 through January 31st, 2021.
 The exhibit examines the history of northwest Colorado through images of historic buildings and other elements of the natural and built environment.
 The exhibit chronicles mans influence on the environment of northwest Colorado.
 See the interview here.

 The Depot Gallery